Exchange of withdrawn banknotes and coins

 - If the exchange is part of the distribution of a decedent's estate, probate documents must be enclosed with the form as documentation.

-- The completed form, the cash to be exchanged and any enclosures should be sent by post as an insured letter to Norges Bank or delivered at reception at Norges Bank's main office in Oslo.
+- The completed form, the cash to be exchanged and any enclosures should be sent by post to Norges Bank or delivered at reception at Norges Bank's main office in Oslo.
+You should approach your local service providers to find the best way to send the post to us.
 Please send your form and cash to:

 PO Box 1179, Sentrum